Frequently Asked Questions

 You will need:

-• comfortable mask & snorkel – semi-dry top and self-purging is preferable so you are not constantly blowing water out of your snorkel. (but not with totally dry’ style with the ball in the top – the ball can jam shut, making breathing difficult! ) Please have your mask ‘fitted’ correctly at the store – all masks are different and all face shapes are different.
+comfortable mask & snorkel – semi-dry top and self-purging is preferable so you are not constantly blowing water out of your snorkel. (but not with totally dry’ style with the ball in the top – the ball can jam shut, making breathing extremely difficult! ) Please have your mask ‘fitted’ correctly at the store – all masks are different and all face shapes are different.
 Remember, this gear is the very reason you are booking our tour!
 Please choose a black or dark blue, red or dark grey masks – NOT clear masks as they tend to create reflection off the surface of the water.

-• comfortable pair of full foot long fins, do not buy them too tight or you will get blisters.
+comfortable pair of full foot long fins, do not buy them too tight or you will get blisters.
 Make sure you have a bit of movement in them.
-(NOT dive fins that you need to wear neoprene booties with) You have to keep your fins below the surface of the water when snorkeling (prevents noise and water disturbance that spooks the whales) and this is difficult if you are wearing booties that float.
-If you want to protect your feet/heels from blistering in your full-foot fins, then the nylon/spandex skin socks (https://www.finisswim.com/Skin-Socks)
+(NOT dive fins that you need to wear neoprene booties with - because the booties float!)
+You have to keep your fins below the surface of the water when snorkelling (prevents noise and water disturbance that spooks the whales) and this will be difficult if you are wearing booties that float.

 For large feet (up to size 16) – we recommend https://www.leisurepro.com/p-scpfg/scubapro-go-travel-fin

-• a Lycra top (Rashie) or suit or a Sharkskin top will keep you warm if you tend to feel the cold easily and for protection from the sun while you are on the boat. (optional)
+a Lycra top (Rashie) or suit or a Sharkskin top will keep you warm if you tend to feel the cold easily and for protection from the sun while you are on the boat. (optional)

 Latest iPhone or Samsung with the latest under-water housing, a compact camera with excellent lenses and uw housing are other excellent options.